surfly/docs/tutorial/advancedIntegration.md

 <a name="exitButton"></a>
 #### Create your own exit button{#exitButton}

 We already have our own start button and landing page, but now that we have removed the UI, we can't exit a session or use the chat.
-It's up to us to choose which functionality we want to add to our website and customise the way it will look.
+It's up to us to choose which functionality we want to add to our website and customize the way it will look.

 In our example, we chose to create our own exit session button and add it to all the necessary pages.
 Make sure that the page you are adding the button to contains the snippet code.